UBC-STAT/stat545.stat.ubc.ca/content/collaborative-project/milestone2/README.md

     - Since Exercise 9 (containing 4 marked errors) has not been covered in class, **it will not be for marks**
     - This means that each error is worth 0.75 points (**20 errors** x 0.75 pts = 15 pts)
 - Pull requests: 15 points
-    - Each pull request is worth 1.5 points (**10 pull requests** x 1.5 pts = 15 pts)
+    - *Option A:* Students create an issue and pick which 5 pull requests are to be marked at 3 points each (3 x 5 = 15pts)
+        - 1.5 for creating the pull requests and implementing the fix
+        - 1.5 for holding the discussion, explaining the fix, and merging the pull request
+    - *Option B:* Students can create an issue and indicate that all 10 pull requests are to be marked, at 1.5 pts each (1.5 x 10 = 15pts)
         - 0.75 for creating the pull request, proposing the fix, being descriptive, etc.
         - 0.75 for holding the discussion, explaining the fix, etc.
         - For Exercise 9, we are _still_ looking for a pull request
             - in this case, we are looking for _an attempt_ to fix AND explain these errors, not for correctness

 **GRAND TOTAL:** 30 points